Where It All Goes Down

 17th Century France, Occasional Trips To England, And Some Heavy-Duty Gothic Backdrops

-Since The Three Musketeers is a work of historical fiction, its setting definitely plays a large role.
+Since The Three Musketeers is a work of historical fiction, its setting is pretty much center stage, 100% of the time.
 Dumas uses history for his own literary ends.
 For instance, in real life the Duke of Buckingham may have been gay.
 But in the land of fiction, he can be head-over-heels in love with the Queen of France.
 Why not?
-Sure beats the whole religious freedom explanation for the war between England and France.
+Sure beats the whole (yawn) religious freedom explanation for the war between England and France.

 For the most part, the micro-settings of The Three Musketeers are unremarkable—typically various apartments around Paris or inns in the countryside of France.
 This dovetails well with Dumas’s reliance on dialogue to tell the story.